Core facilities – our offer

 New career path created for research infrastructure specialists

 Modern research often uses high-tech methods and tools that require particular expertise.
 Despite this, there has been no career paths in Sweden for individuals interested in the technical and methodological development.
-Starting April 1, 2023, such a career path will be available at Karolinska Institutet, possibly the first of its kind in Sweden.
+As from April 2023 such a career path is available at Karolinska Institutet